blib-la/blibla-template/README.md

 **"my/page/index.mdx" to EN ("/my/page")** and **"my/page/de.mdx" to DE ("/de/my/page")**, with the
 flexibility to alter this default mapping as per project needs.

-> If your default language is German, you can change your "de.mdx" to "en.mdx".
+> ℹ️ If your default language is German, you can change your "de.mdx" to "en.mdx".
 >
 > -   **"my/page/index.mdx" to DE ("/my/page")**
 > -   **"my/page/en.mdx" to EN ("/en/my/page")**